Issue 76, Spring 2024

 A.E.
 Decker

-The 2024 Short Story Award Submissions Window Is Now Open!
+The 2024 Short Story Award Submissions Window Has Been Extended Through April 30!

-The submissions window is now open for our 2024 Short Story Award.
+The submissions window has been extended for our 2024 Short Story Award.
 The theme is holiday tales, and our judge is award-winning author Marlo Berliner.
 See all the details on our contest page.

 Featured story